 Offer organic, locally-grown food at aid stations and at the finish line

 Aid station and finish line foods are a great opportunity to reduce the overall carbon footprint of your event while also showcasing the local food culture.
-Plus, choosing to offer local produce will also foster a sense of community around your event.
+Choosing to offer local produce will also foster a sense of community around your event.
 Get in touch with local produce distributors or even artisanal food producers (depending on the size of your event) to evaluate the available options.

 Donate a portion of your revenue to environmental nonprofits